Duration: 1 year full-time

-First, you will take either "Advanced Qualitative and Quantitative Methods" or "Methods and Analysis in Behavioural Science."
+First, to advance your data analysis skills, you will take either "Methods and Analysis in Behavioural Science" or "Advanced Qualitative and Quantitative Analysis".

 Second, you will take one or two specialist options, depending on your research theme and previous experience.
 These may be drawn from (subject to supervisor recommendation and availability):

 Alternatively, if you have not previously taken a final-year undergraduate module in your research topic, such a bridging module could be selected from our 3rd-year undergraduate modules, on the recommendation of a supervisor.
 (If you take two options, one of your placements will be half-sized.)

 - Experimental Design and Data Collection.